DataDrum/APIDocs/source/index.html.md

 `GET https://api.datadrum.com/json/<INDICATOR>`

-This endpoint retrieves all values held by Data Drum for a particular indicator, and is equivalent to:
+This endpoint returns all values held by Data Drum for a particular indicator, and is equivalent to:

 `GET https://api.datadrum.com/json/<INDICATOR>/earliest/latest`